phylliskaka/Porto-Seguro-autoinsurance-claim-probability-prediction/README.md

 ## Data Source
 The data is taken from a Kaggle dataset: [PCA analysis with Decision Tree](https://www.kaggle.com/priyasd/portoseguro)

-The data consist of two csv file: test and train. train file include the target column which is the number that customer make claimm while the test file dont include the target column.
+The data consists of two csv file: test and train. train file include the target column which is the number that customer make claimm while the test file dont include the target column.
 The goal is to predict the target column for test file.

 ## Pseudo code
 #Preprocessing the _train_ data